 Connective Tissue Graft

 A connective tissue graft is used to thicken the gum tissue and cover exposed roots.
 A piece of tissue is taken, relatively painlessly, from an inner layer of the palate or another donor source and is transferred to the area.
-After this procedure, patients need to avoid chewing in this area of of the mouth for a couple of weeks.
+After this procedure, patients need to avoid chewing in this area of the mouth for a couple of weeks.
 A mouthwash will be recommended to keep the area clean.